Amazon EMR Features

 If your input data is stored in Amazon S3 you can have multiple clusters accessing the same data simultaneously.

-For example, you can use Amazon EMR to analyze data stored in Amazon S3 and output the results to Amazon RDS or Amazon DynamoDB.
-Using Amazon CloudWatch, you can monitor the performance of your cluster and you can automate recurring clusters with AWS Data Pipeline.
+For example, you can use Amazon EMR to analyze data stored in Amazon S3 and output the results to Amazon RDS or DynamoDB.
+Using CloudWatch, you can monitor the performance of your cluster and you can automate recurring clusters with AWS Data Pipeline.
 As new services are added, you'll be able to make use of those new technologies as well.
-For more information, see Monitor Metrics with Amazon CloudWatch, and Export, Import, Query, and Join Tables in Amazon DynamoDB Using Amazon EMR, and Automate Recurring Clusters with AWS Data Pipeline.
+For more information, see Monitor Metrics with CloudWatch and Export, Import, Query, and Join Tables in DynamoDB Using Amazon EMR.

 When you launch a cluster on Amazon EMR, you specify the size and capabilities of the virtual servers used in the cluster.
 This way you can match the virtualized servers to the processing needs of the cluster.
 You can choose virtual server instances to improve cost, speed up performance, or store large amounts of data.

-MapR distributions, both M3 and M5, are supported on Amazon EMR.
+Amazon EMR supports several MapR distributions.
 For more information, see Using the MapR Distribution for Hadoop.

 When you launch a cluster using Amazon EMR, you have root access to the cluster and can install software and configure the cluster before Hadoop starts.
-For more information, see Create Bootstrap Actions to Install Additional Software (Optional).
+For more information, see (Optional) Create Bootstrap Actions to Install Additional Software.

 You can manage your clusters using the Amazon EMR console (a web-based user interface), a command line interface, web service APIs, and a variety of SDKs.
 For more information, see What Tools are Available for Amazon EMR?.